-Considering the SSD must be based on FTL to realize the data transfer between logical address and physical address, if there happens abnormal power-off in case of normal operation (read/ program/ erase), it may lead the loss of mapping table which has not finished updating and resulting in the SSD failed to be detected by host.
+Considering the SSD must be based on FTL to realize the data transfer between logical address and physical address, if there happens abnormal power-off in case of normal operation (read/ program/ erase), it may lead the loss of mapping table which has not finished updating and resulting in the SSD failed to be detected by the host.

-Meanwhile, to improve the read/write performance, SDRAM normally adopted as buffer on SSD board.
+Meanwhile, to improve the read/write performance, SDRAM is normally adopted as buffer on SSD board.
 The abnormal power-off also can cause the loss of data or updated mapping table which have not been written into NAND Flash from SDRAM.

 1. SSD cannot be detected by OS once sudden power-off, it only be reusable after re-build mapping table or replanting.

 2. Mass new bad block generated after repeatedly abnormal power-off.

 3. The mechanism of new bad block generated is: when SSD cannot successfully read/ program or erase some blocks, such blocks would be marked as bad block.
-However, they are not real bad blocks, but a fault judgment by Controller due to abnormal power-off.
+However, they are not real bad blocks, but a fault judgment by the Controller due to abnormal power-off.
 Loss of the data in SDRAM.

 (1) More tantalum capacitors demand.
-But in practice it is difficult to achieve due to the limitation ofthickness, standard size and space of the board.
+But in practice, it is difficult to achieve due to the limitation of thickness, standard size and space of the board.

-(2) Even there are enough capacitors as power-supply, there leads another problem that SSD is unable to boot normally when execute “reboot”, which has to be powered-off for a while and then reboot again.
+(2) Even there are enough capacitors as power supply, there leads to another problem that SSD is unable to boot normally when executing “reboot”, which has to be powered off for a while and then reboot again.
 Only discharged all of the tantalum capacity the SSD can be detected.

 (3) The tantalum or super capacitor will be aging after years of usage.
-When the power-supply oftantalum capacitor cannot reach the initial default value, there are also the potential risks of data loss or SSD failed to be detected after abnormal power-off.
+When the power supply of tantalum capacitor cannot reach the initial default value, there are also the potential risks of data loss or SSD failed to be detected after abnormal power off.

 Test method and theory

-In practical test, SSD should be tested in two conditions - as Master disk and Slave disk.
+In the practical test, SSD should be tested in two conditions - as Master disk and Slave disk.
 Test as Master disk, the power-on/off operation is for PC, but as Slave disk, the power-on/off only for SSD.

+(1) Set 3000 cycles of abnormal power-off test separately for SSD in blank condition, filled with 25% data, 50% data, 85% data and full filled.
+The interval time of power-on and power-off is 3s.
 The theory of test separately for SSD with different data capacity: The disk would run GC when SSD filled with certain data.
 GC means data movement.
 Each data move related to update of mapping table.
 The abnormal power-off happens in this period would lead the failure of SSDs.

 (2) Abnormal power-off test on SSD with common programming (write data into SSD) To execute below 8 operations when write data file system in Windows:

 From the above flow, we can see the process of writing data is also the process of updating mapping table.
 The abnormal power-off during this period still can affect the complete updating of mapping table.

+(3) Abnormal power-off happened during data erase process.
 Data erase implementation also has to execute above 8 operations in Windows.
 So the theory is same as file-building, the mapping table need to be updated.

 If you have a question or need a quote, please leave your message.
 We'll get back to you as soon as possible.Get Quotes